Sin #1: Deducting the wrong year for property taxes

 You take a tax deduction for property taxes in the year you (or the holder of your escrow account) actually paid them.
 Some taxing authorities work a year behind — that is, you’re not billed for 2013 property taxes until 2014.
 But that’s irrelevant to the feds.

-Enter on your federal forms whatever amount you actually paid in 2013, no matter what the date is on your tax bill.
-Dave Hampton, CPA, tax manager at the Cincinnati accounting firm of Burke & Schindler, has seen home owners confuse payments for different years and claim the incorrect amount.
+Enter on your federal forms whatever amount you actually paid in that tax year, no matter what the date is on your tax bill.
+Dave Hampton, CPA, a tax department manager at the Cincinnati accounting firm of Burke & Schindler, has seen homeowners confuse payments for different years and claim the incorrect amount.

 Sin #2: Confusing escrow amount for actual taxes paid

-If your lender escrows funds to pay your property taxes, don’t just deduct the amount escrowed, says Bob Meighan, CPA and vice president at TurboTax in San Diego.
+If your lender escrows funds to pay your property taxes, don’t just deduct the amount escrowed.
 The regular amount you pay into your escrow account each month to cover property taxes is probably a little more or a little less than your property tax bill.
 Your lender will adjust the amount every year or so to realign the two.

 For example, your tax bill might be $1,200, but your lender may have collected $1,100 or $1,300 in escrow over the year.
-Deduct only $1,200.
-Your lender will send you an official statement listing the actual taxes paid.
-Use that.
-Don’t just add up 12 months of escrow property tax payments.
+Deduct only $1,200 or the amount of property taxes noted on the Form 1098 that your lender sends.
+If you don’t receive Form 1098, contact the agency that collects property tax to find out how much you paid.

 Sin #3: Deducting points paid to refinance

 Deduct points you paid your lender to secure your mortgage in full for the year you bought your home.
-However, when you refinance, says Meighan, you must deduct points over the life of your new loan.
-If you paid $2,000 in points to refinance into a 15-year mortgage, your tax deduction is $133 per year.
+However, when you refinance, you must deduct points over the life of your new loan.

 Sin #4: Misjudging the home office tax deduction